Xilinx/Vitis_Model_Composer/Tutorials/HDL_Library/Lab1/README.md

 The first task is to define the coefficients of the new filter.
 For this task you will use the Xilinx block version of FDATool that you just added in step 8 above.

-1. Double click on the block and review the existing Frequency and Magnitude specifications.
+1. Double click on the FDATool block and review the existing Frequency and Magnitude specifications.
 <ul><img src="Images/Step1/Configure_HDL_Blocks/Step2.png"></ul>

 2. Change the filter specifications to match the following values: